garethredfern/laravelvue-spa/content/en/authentication/laravel-auth.md

 });
 ```

 To make this all work we will need to have a reset-password view in the SPA which handles the token and passes back the users new password.
-This is explained in [the creating of the SPA article](/authentication/vue-auth), you can review the code on [Github](https://github.com/garethredfern/laravel-vue/blob/main/src/views/ResetPassword.vue).
+This is explained, with a link to the component, on the [Vue authentication](/authentication/vue-auth#page-templates-views-and-component-overview) page under the Reset Password View heading.

 ### API Routes